10.1 Complaints and Appeals

 The meeting should still aim to address areas of dissatisfaction and to resolve matters.
 Following the meeting the complainant should receive a letter to confirm what was agreed and to advise the complainant of their right to move to Stage 3 within 28 days, if they are still dissatisfied.

 The Local Authority Complaints Officer should be informed of the outcome of Stage 2 and receive a copy of this letter where there are complaints which relate to issues outside the procedure or, the complainant has separate complaints which are being addressed through the Children Act Complaint Service or NHS Complaints.
-The Norfolk Safeguarding Children Board (NSCB) Manager should also be informed if the complainant wishes to progress to an Appeal Panel.
+The Norfolk Safeguarding Children Board (NSCB) Manager should also be informed if the complainant wishes to progress to a Panel.

-When will the Panel meet: The Appeal Panel will be convened within 15 working days of receipt of written notification from Stage 2.
+When will the Panel meet: The Panel will be convened within 15 working days of receipt of written notification from Stage 2.

 Chair of the Panel: The NSCB Chair or his/her nominee will chair the Panel.